 Maintaining a Dangerous Animal.
 11 Del.
-C. § 1327 has not been included in Chapter 4200.
+C. § 1327 has not been included in Chapter 13, Subchapter II.
 Although it involves animals, and deals to a certain extent with animals trained to fight, it more properly belongs with offenses dealing with danger or injury to person or property.
 If the animal's owner has the proper culpability as to causation, the owner could be guilty of homicide, endangerment, or property damage offenses, because animals count as property.
-Additionally, exposing another's animal to one's own dangerous animal could be prosecuted as animal cruelty under Section 4207 without the need to specifically incorporate § 1327.
+Additionally, exposing another's animal to one's own dangerous animal could be prosecuted as animal cruelty under Section 1327 without the need to specifically incorporate § 1327.

 Unlawful Trade in Dog or Cat By-Products.
 11 Del.
-C. § 1325A has not been included in Chapter 4200.
+C. § 1325A has not been included in Chapter 13, Subchapter II.
 That provision punishes selling or bartering of fur, flesh, or by-products of domestic dogs and cats.
 11 Del.
-C. § 1325A has nothing to do with the treatment of cats or dogs during their lives, so it does not fit comfortably within Section 4207.
-Rather, the offense is a prohibition on certain kinds of commercial activities, thereby performing a purely regulatory function.
-If it must be retained at all, § 1325A ought to be moved out of the criminal code altogether, and into a regulatory title dealing with trade.
+C. § 1325A has nothing to do with the treatment of cats or dogs during their lives, so it does not fit comfortably within Section 1327.
+Rather, the offense is a prohibition on certain kinds of commercial activities, thereby performing a purely regulatory function. § 1325A has been moved out of the criminal code altogether, to 16 Del.
+C. § 3091F-92F.